ZakariaICT/BallTickets/Portfolio.md

 #### What do i need to do for this learning outcome?

 - Testing my API with Postman.
+(Wat kan er fout gaan bij de API?)
 - DOT research to security.
 - Unit Tests and Integration Tests.